thmorningsun/thmorningsun/README.md

 > Status: `npm run build` IRL
 > Role: turning chaos into commits
 > Perk: AI mom — raising models that still think bedtime is optional
-> Motto: move fast, document the crime scene
 > Presence: I only exist on the internet

 ---